 Application deadlines are November 1 and July 1 each year.
 Each scholarship awarded will have a value of at least $500.
 More information about this scholarship can be found at wid.ndia.org.

 Paying for a college education can be difficult to accomplish even when personal expenses are minimal.
 Married mothers, single mothers, pregnant mothers today are challenged in their efforts to pay for college by the increased expense of raising children.
 Many mothers today have been able to find a considerable amount of funding needed for their college education by applying for these various grants and scholarships.

 In addition to the opportunities mentioned here, mothers may find additional options that are available through their local or state governments, through their school, designed for their specific major, ethnic-specific scholarships and grants, and more.
 These, combined with student loans, can help make college more affordable.

-One Response to “College Grants & Scholarships for Pregnant Women”
+2 Responses to “College Grants & Scholarships for Pregnant Women”

 Leave a Reply